-B = 1, filament aligned at 45°
+B = 1, filament aligned at 45° Why?

-Why?
+So a torque acts on the fibre to rotate it towards the prependicular How long does it take to reorientate?

-So a torque acts on the fibre to rotate it towards the prependicular work out what conditions are necessary in the real world to see the effect work out when the approximation of neglecting diffusion and dipole orientation is sensible.
+From this we can; work out what conditions are necessary in the real world to see the effect work out when the approximation of neglecting diffusion and dipole orientation is sensible.